aws/aws-cdk/packages/@aws-cdk/aws-synthetics/README.md

 #### Custom Test

-You can bring your own code by using `Test.custom()`, which exposes a `code` property.

-This will allow you to specify a custom script and handler for the canary.
+You can bring your own code by using `Test.custom()`, which allows you to specify a custom script and handler for the canary.
 To specify the script in the `code` property, use one of the following static methods:

   - `code.fromInline()` - specify an inline script.
   - `code.fromAsset()` - specify a .zip file or a directory in the local filesystem which will be zipped and uploaded to S3 on deployment.